RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 6. czechia_price - information on prices of selected foodstuffs over a multi-year period.
 The dataset comes from the Open Data Portal of the Czech Republic.
 7. czechia_price_category - codebook of food categories that appear in our overview.
 #### CODEBOOKS OF SHARED INFORMATION ABOUT THE CZECH REPUBLIC
-1. czechia_region - Codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.
+1. czechia_region - codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.
-2. czechia_district - Codebook of districts of the Czech Republic according to the LAU standard.
+2. czechia_district - codebook of districts of the Czech Republic according to the LAU standard.
 #### ADDITIONAL TABLES
-1. countries - All kinds of information about countries in the world, for example capital city, currency, national food or mean height of population.
+1. countries - all kinds of information about countries in the world, for example capital city, currency, national food or mean height of population.
 2. economies - GDP, GINI, tax incidence, etc. for a given country and year.
 #### RESEARCH QUESTIONS
 1. Have salaries in all sectors been increasing over the years, or have they been declining in some?